ManuelVillarVitoria/JS-Webpack/README.md

 _Installating **Node.js** with NPM (https://nodejs.org/es/)._

-_You must use this scripts to create the dependecies:_
+_- You must use this script to create the file of dependecies:_

 * **npm init**  _(To create a package.json file.)_

-_You must use this scripts to create the dependecies:_
+_- You must use this scripts to install the dependecies:_

 * **npm install --save-dev**  _(To create a webpack dependency.)_